 She has presented at national conferences such as the American Council of Teachers of Foreign Languages, Phi Delta Kappa’s Conference for Future Educators, Learning Forward New England, and the Learning Forward National Conference on the topics of professional learning systems, teacher retention and motivating learners.

-She is currently studying for her doctorate in educational leadership at the University of Connecticut.
-Her primary areas of research include culturally relevant pedagogy, teacher retention and urban education.
+She has completed her doctorate in educational leadership at the University of Connecticut.
+Her primary areas of research include culturally relevant pedagogy, educational leadership, and leading discussions of race, power, and privilege in the classroom.

 Diversity and Equity